 Recipe tips and FAQs

 The second way to peel a peach does not require a pot of boiling, but it does require a serrated peeler, like this one.
-We don’t like to waste water here in Southern California (hello, drought?) so I like to use the serrated peeler.
 It’s tiny teeth easily grabs the fuzzy peach skin and removes it without much fuss.

 Peach Blueberry Cobbler